+- Human risks in dealing with passwords:

+- o insufficient quality of passwords,

+- using the same password too frequently,

 - o intentional disclosure of passwords (e.g. sharing them with other people) or

 - unintentional disclosure of passwords (e.g. writing them down).

 - Technical risks in dealing with passwords:

 - "Man in the middle" attacks,

-- o phishing attacks,
+- phishing attacks,

-- o keylogger-based attacks,
+- keylogger-based attacks,

-- brute force attacks, etc.
+- \circ brute force attacks, etc.